COVID Update: San Francisco Diners Get Last Meals Inside Before City Reinstates Indoor Dining Ban

-SAN FRANCISCO (CBS SF) — After Friday night, diners in San Francisco will temporarily be unable to eat indoors as rising COVID cases force health officials to roll back some reopenings.
+SAN FRANCISCO (CBS SF) — After Friday night, diners in San Francisco will temporarily be unable to eat indoors as rising COVID-19 cases force health officials to roll back some reopenings.

 Earlier this week, city leaders said a 250 percent spike in COVID cases since October would require renewed restrictions on indoor activities to help reduce the spread.